39 Weeks Pregnant

 Can I ask to be medically induced?

 You may be able to request an elective induction after 39 weeks in some cases, but your provider will be the one to determine if it’s appropriate.
-In general, providers are more likely to consider an elective induction if you have or meet one of the following circumstances:
+In general, doctors are more likely to consider a medical induction if you have or meet one of the following circumstances:

 What happens if I don't make it to the hospital in time?

 Far more women worry about not making it to the hospital in time than necessary, but it can definitely happen!
-If you end up giving birth at home or in the car en route, call 911 and tell them what’s going on—they can walk you through the most important steps for safely delivering your baby.
+If you end up giving birth at home or in the car en route to the hospital, call 911 and tell them what’s going on—they can walk you through the most important steps for safely delivering baby.

 The most important things to do in this situation are to focus on baby’s body temperature and breathing: